domchristie/juration/README.md

 Juration
 ========

 A simple natural language duration parser written in javascript.

-Parsing returns a value in seconds.
+Time ranges (in seconds) can also be converted to human readable strings.

 Inspired by [chronic](https://github.com/mojombo/chronic/), and [chronic_duration](https://github.com/hpoydar/chronic_duration).